hydraulic-software/conveyor/guidebook/docs/faq/signing-and-certificates.md

 There is no signature or hash generated for the tarball because it's not necessary.
 The user will be downloading the tarball over HTTPS anyway, which already provides integrity protection.

 ## 12. Can I change between certificate types/authorities?

-Yes, but only if the new CA issues an identical X.500 subject name to your previous CA. Windows incorporates the identity name into the package identity.
-One case where the identity can change is when switching from non-EV to EV certificates.
-Another is if your organization changes its name or the location where it's headquartered.
-There is an [MSIX persistent identity](https://docs.microsoft.com/en-us/windows/msix/package/persistent-identity) feature supported in up to date versions of Windows which lets you transition from one signing identity to another, but Conveyor doesn't currently support this feature.
+(Windows)

+Yes, but if the new CA doesn't issue an identical X.500 subject name to your previous CA this will trigger an [escape hatch migration](../configs/windows.md#escape-hatch-mechanism).
+Background updates will stop until the user next runs the app, and an uninstall/reinstall cycle will be required.
+The escape hatch must be switched on for this to work; it is enabled by default when `conveyor.compatibility-level` is >= 10.

+## 13. Why does my app show up in Windows as "Self published" even when signing.

+You need to set the `app.vendor` key to whatever you want to appear in the user interface.
+Windows doesn't actually use the verified identity from your certificate anywhere in the UI, and currently Conveyor doesn't use the certificate as a source of default values either.